-As always with a leading luxury manufacturer, motorists are going to be presented with something special with the NX from Lexus.
-Aesthetically, this crossover-SUV is a true winner, combining a sumptuously plush cabin with Lexus' renowned level of refinement.
+The compact crossover to take on the the likes of the X3 from BMW, Range Rover Evoque and the Audi Q5 is none other than the Lexus NX.
+As always with a leading luxury manufacturer, motorists will get something special with the NX from Lexus.
+Aesthetically, this SUV is a true winner, combining a beautifully plush cabin with Lexus' renowned level of refinement.
+Browse our Lexus NX lease deals and speak to us today to about this fantastic vehicle.

-Rivalling some of the best SUV's within its class, the NX features dynamic styling with off-road capabilities, allowing it to stand out within what is a crowded market.
-Only available with petrol and petrol-hybrid powertrains, the Lexus still offers good performance but great travelling comfort.
+Rivalling some of the best SUVs within its class, Lexus NX leasing makes sense for motorists looking for dynamic styling with off-road capabilities.
+Available with petrol and petrol-hybrid powertrains, the Lexus offers good performance and fuel economy as well as great travelling comfort.

 The brand hopes this car will increase its European sales by a third.
 It’ll certainly change the way a lot of people feel about Lexus.